zencart/zencart/CONTRIBUTING.md

 There are numerous ways to contribute to [Zen Cart&reg;](https://www.zen-cart.com/):

-1. Post duplicatable bug reports as Issues on github.
+1. Submit reproducible bug reports as Issues [on Github](https://github.com/zencart/zencart/).
-2. Code containing bug fixes or new features or fixing issues on github
+2. Create PRs containing bug fixes or new features on Github.
-3. Plugins as 3rd party contributions which shopowners can install to their own site
+3. Build plugins which shopowners can install on their own site, and submit them to the [Zen Cart Plugins and Addons Directory](https://www.zen-cart.com/downloads.php).
-4. Snippets of bugfixes or minor tweaks to assist with solving specific questions posted on our support forum at [https://www.zen-cart.com/forum.php](https://www.zen-cart.com/forum.php)
+4. Post snippets of bugfixes or minor tweaks to assist with solving specific questions posted on our [support forum](https://www.zen-cart.com/forum.php).

 ## Guidelines
 When submitting bug reports, issues, plugins, or code as pull requests, please adhere to the following guidelines: